-Board Members will perform their duties conscientiously, honestly, and in accordance with the best interests of Wylie EDC and the City of Wylie as a whole and must not use their positions or confidential knowledge gained as a result of their position for private or personal advantage.
+Board Members will perform their duties conscientiously, honestly, and in accordance with the best interests of Wylie EDC and the City of Wylie as a whole and must not use their positions or confidential knowledge gained due to their position for private or personal advantage.
 Additionally:

-- Board Members are expected to disclose any actual or potential conflict of interest at the first available opportunity and register such conflict in writing for record keeping, and - Board Members are to refrain from communicating on cell phones or electronic devices during the Board meeting unless it is an emergency.
+- Board Members are expected to disclose any actual or potential conflict of interest at the first available opportunity and register such conflict in writing for record-keeping and - Board Members are to refrain from communicating on cell phones or electronic devices during the Board meeting unless it is an emergency.